oklog/ulid/README.md

  -h, --help             print this help text
- -l, --local            when parsing, show local time instead of UTC -q, --quick            when generating, use non-crypto-grade entropy -z, --zero             when generating, fix entropy to all-zeroes
+ -l, --local            when parsing, show local time instead of UTC -q, --quick            when generating, use non-crypto-grade entropy -u, --uuid             when parsing or generating, print as UUID string -z, --zero             when generating, fix entropy to all-zeroes
 ```